-The controlled assessments (Unit 4 Composing and Unit 5 Film Music) will be completed in Year 11.
-The external assessor will be visiting the centre in June 2024.
-The Unit 4 deadline for the current Year 11 is Friday 8th December 2023 and Unit 5 Film Music is Friday 15th March 2024.
-In addition to this, students in year 11 will be set Listening / Sequencing tasks to prepare them for the Written paper, which will be taken in June 2024.
+The controlled assessments (Unit 4 Recording and Unit 5 Film Music) will be completed in Year 11.
+The Unit 4 deadline for the current Year 11 is Wednesday 18th December 2024 and Unit 5 Film Music is Wednesday 12th March 2025.
+In addition to this, students in year 11 will be set Listening / Sequencing tasks to prepare them for the Written paper, which will be taken in June 2025.

-The 17 - hour controlled assessment paper for the current Year 11 will be started in February 2024 and must be finalised by Friday 3rd May 2024.
+The 17 - hour controlled assessment paper for the current Year 11 will be started in January 2025 and must be finalised by Friday 2nd May 2025.